- Antonio Brown has been accused of sexual assault by his former trainer

 Brown is expected to make his debut with the Patriots on the road Sunday against the Miami Dolphins (1:00 PM ET, CBS).

-MyBookie has set the line at -1000 that Brown will take to the field for at least one game.
+-1000 odds are available that Brown will take to the field for at least one game.
 Barring a complete turnaround that results in the league suspending AB or placing him on paid leave for the year, expect to see the seven-time Pro Bowler make his debut with New England wearing his new number 17 jersey this weekend.

 Antonio Brown, now No. 17, catches a pass from Tom Brady early in practice. pic.twitter.com/gKpA9MUJin